opensearch-project/documentation-website/_benchmark/user-guide/optimizing-benchmarks/randomizing-queries.md

 Every time a query is sent to OpenSearch, some fraction `rf` (short for "repeat-frequency") of the time, we draw a pair from this saved list.
 This pair may have been seen before, so it could cause a cache hit.
 For example, if `rf` = 0.7, the cache hit ratio could be up to 70%.
 In practice, this may or may not be a hit, depending on benchmark duration and cache size.

 We draw saved pairs based on the Zipf distribution, which empirically matches usage traces for many real caches.
 Pair `i` is drawn with probability proportional to `1 / i^alpha`, where `alpha` is another parameter controlling how spread out the distribution is.
-So, pairs with small indices are drawn much more often than ones with large indices.
+So, pairs with small indexes are drawn much more often than ones with large indexes.

 Otherwise, the other `1-rf` fraction of the time, we generate a totally new random pair of values.
 This will not have been seen before, so it should be a cache miss.